angular/protractor/docs/install.md

 **JDK**

 To run the Selenium Server, you will need to have Java Development Kit (JDK) installed.
-Check this by running `java --version` from the command line.
+Check this by running `java -version` from the command line.

 Installing Protractor
 ---------------------